-On December 7, 2018, the Tenant filed an Application for Dispute Resolution under the Residential Tenancy Act ("the Act") to cancel a 10-Day Notice to End Tenancy for Unpaid Rent or Utilities (the "10-Day Notice") issued on December 6, 2018, to cancel a One-Month Notice to End Tenancy for Cause, (the "One-Month Notice") issued on November 27, 2018, for an order for the Landlord to make emergency repairs to the rental unit, for an Order for the Landlord to make regular repairs to the rental unit, and for a Monetary Order for compensation.
+On December 6, 2018, the Tenant filed an Application for Dispute Resolution under the Residential Tenancy Act ("the Act") to cancel a 10-Day Notice to End Tenancy for Unpaid Rent or Utilities (the "Notice"), to suspend or set conditions on the Landlords' right to enter the rental unit, and for an order for the Landlord to comply with the Act.
 The matter was set for a conference call.

-Both the Landlords and the Tenant attended the hearing and were each affirmed to be truthful in their testimony.
-The Landlords and Tenant were provided with the opportunity to present their evidence orally and in written and documentary form, and to make submissions at the hearing.
+Both Landlords and the Tenant attended the hearing and were each affirmed to be truthful in their testimony.
+The Landlord and Tenant were provided with the opportunity to present their evidence orally and in written and documentary form, and to make submissions at the hearing.
 The parties testified that they exchanged the documentary evidence that I have before me.